ASPIRE BELIEVE CELEBRATE

 Harvest, Christmas, Easter, last day of the Summer Term and Theme Weeks:

-Whole school assemblies, in the round, with items from each Year Band (during COVID-19 these will remain Key Stage only).
+Whole school assemblies, in the round, with items from each Year Band.

 Caretaker, cleaners, Office staff, gardeners, LOs, volunteers and governors invited.

-Usually, in the Spring Term, some of the Monday and Friday Key Stage assemblies are taken by classes, so that each class has a turn.
+In the Spring Term, some of the Monday and Friday Key Stage assemblies are taken by classes, so that each class has a turn.
 The parents of the children in the class taking the assembly are invited.
-At the moment, we are unable to do this but we plan to resume as soon as possible.

 Tuesdays and Thursdays: